sivaramambikasaran/sivaramambikasaran.github.io/blog/quotes.md

 - "To do high, real good physics work you do need absolutely solid lengths of time, so that when you’re putting ideas together which are vague and hard to remember, it’s very much like building a house of cards and each of the cards is shaky, and if you forget one of them the whole thing collapses again.
 You don’t know how you got there and you have to build them up again, and if you’re interrupted and kind of forget half the idea of how the cards went together—your cards being different-type parts of the ideas, ideas of different kinds that have to go together to build up the idea—the main point is, you put the stuff together, it’s quite a tower and it’s easy [for it] to slip, it needs a lot of concentration—that is, solid time to think—and if you’ve got a job in administrating anything like that, then you don’t have the solid time."
 So I have invented another myth for myself—that I’m irresponsible.
 I tell everybody, I don’t do anything.
 If anybody asks me to be on a committee to take care of admissions, no, I’m irresponsible, I don’t give a damn about the students—of course I give a damn about the students but I know that somebody else’ll do it—and I take the view, “Let George do it,” a view which you’re not supposed to take, okay, because that’s not right to do, but I do that because I like to do physics and I want to see if I can still do it, and so I’m selfish, okay?" -- Richard Feynman

-- "A good computation is the one that does the least computation to obtain the right answer." -- Self
+- "A good computation is the one that does the least computation to obtain the right answer."

-- "It is more worthy to believe in good people than in God." -- Self
+- "It is more worthy to believe in good people than in God."

 - "Everyone should be respected as an individual, but no one idolized." -- Albert Einstein